About the Digital Library on American Slavery

 - Court petitions (The Race and Slavery Petitions Project)

-- The Race and Slavery Petitions Project offers data extracted from eighteenth and nineteenth-century documents and processed over a period of eighteen years.
+- The Race and Slavery Petitions Project is based upon the research data of Dr. Loren Schweninger and offers data extracted from eighteenth and nineteenth-century documents and processed over a period of eighteen years.
 The project contains detailed information on about 150,000 individuals extracted from 2,975 legislative petitions and 14,512 county court petitions, as well as from a wide range of related documents, including wills, inventories, deeds, bills of sale, depositions, court proceedings, and amended petitions among others.
 Buried in these documents are the names and other data on roughly 80,000 enslaved people, 8,000 free people of color, and 62,000 whites, both enslavers and not.

 - Runaway slave notices (The N.C.
 Runaway Slave Advertisements Project)